 All schools must provide Relationships, Sex and Health Education to all pupils as per Section 34 of the Children and Social Work Act 2017.
 An amendment to the Children and Social Work Act 2017 made Relationships and Health Education (RSHE) at primary; and Relationships, Sex, and Health Education (RSEH) at secondary (11-16), statutory subjects, which became active from September 2020.
-Due to Corona virus, the regulations will come into play from Easter 2021.
 The teaching of these subjects should be integrated into the school's academic and pastoral provision.